Saint Dominic Academy: Athletics

-The track team won the indoor track Non-Public state championship in 2016.
+The track team won the winter / indoor track Non-Public state championship in 2016.

 The track team won the indoor relay Non-Public B title in 2018.

 Extracurricular activities

 SDA hosts a range of after-school clubs.
 These clubs consist of a moderator and an executive board made up of seniors (normally) and are elected by the fellow members of that club.
 It is encouraged to join as many clubs as possible by the school.
 Some of the clubs that are run are: